Kevin Thorn: Developmental territories (2008–2009)

 In early 2008, Fertig made his return to Ohio Valley Wrestling (OVW), and began wrestling under his real name.
 He competed against wrestlers including Pat Buck, J.D.
 Michaels, and Kofi Kingston.
 In mid-2008, Fertig moved to the new developmental territory, Florida Championship Wrestling (FCW), and reverted to the Kevin Thorn name.
 His first match in FCW was on May 3, when he defeated Afa Anoa'i Jr. in a Street Fight.
 On May 6, he teamed up with Atlas DaBone to defeat Afa, Jr. and "The Upgrade" Tyrone Jones.
 His first loss in FCW was on June 3, when he was defeated by Shawn Spears, following a distraction from Sinn Bowdee.

 Fertig was part of plans for a faction to feud with The Undertaker in mid-2008, however, he underwent hip surgery in September, and the plans did not proceed.
 He competed in his final match in FCW on December 4, when he, Sheamus, and Gavin Spears were defeated by Joe Hennig, Johnny Prime, and Eric Escobar in a six-man elimination match.
 In January 2009, he was offered a new contract with WWE, but turned it down.
 As a result, WWE announced that he had been released from his contract by request on January 9, although his contract did not technically end until April 5, preventing him from wrestling for other promotions.

-Return to Independent circuit (2009–present)
+Return to Independent circuit (2009–2011, 2015–present)

 Following his release from WWE, Fertig toured Europe, and stated he was considering working in Mexico and Puerto Rico.
 He has been using the Kevin Thorn vampire gimmick, in various independent promotions, such as One Pro Wrestling and Dynamic Pro Wrestling, and has also wrestled as Seven Thorn.
 At the September 1, 2009, tapings of Total Nonstop Action Wrestling's Impact! television show Fertig wrestled in a dark match under the ring name Serpent, losing to Kip James.

 Fertig appeared at German Stampede Wrestling shows in September 2010 as Seven Thorn.
 He wrestles for Frontier Elite Wrestling as 'Kevin Thorn', and won the FEW Heavyweight Championship.
+In 2011, he took a hiatus from wrestling.

+In 2015, he returned to wrestling.

 Personal life

-Fertig has a son.
+Fertig married his wife in September 2005.
+The couple has a son and daughter.
+His son is committed to playing lacrosse at Robert Morris University.
 He also is friends with Matt and Jeff Hardy.
 As of 2020, Fertig is a realtor in the Indianapolis, Indiana metro area.